adrianFD22/tree-sitter-gap/README.md

 # tree-sitter-gap

 A tree-sitter parser for GAP.
+This is just my personal gap parser that I use.
+There is some features missing but it is pretty runnable.

 - TO DO things:
     - Finish writing the syntax